-Seahawk cornerback Quinton Dunbar surrenders in Florida on armed robbery charges
+Seahawk cornerback Quinton Dunbar surrenders to Florida police on armed-robbery charges

 “Today our client (Quinton) Dunbar voluntarily surrendered at the Broward County jail pursuant to a bogus arrest warrant based solely on uncorroborated witness statements that have since been recanted.
 As I write this an innocent man sits in jail, facing charges that hold no water,” Grieco wrote on Twitter.

 The Miramar PD tweeted a confirmation that each man had turned himself in while stating no additional information would be provided.
+Baker’s lawyer, Brad Cohen, also released a statement confirming that Baker had turned himself in while stating that he has seven affidavits and video evidence that prove Baker’s innocence.

-On Instgram Grieco again criticized the Miramar Police Department, as he had in media interviews Friday, writing: “His career and reputation have been put in jeopardy as a result of an overzealous (Miramar Police Department) that was so excited about arrested a pro football player that they tweeted out their celebration and even tagged his employer in their ‘virtual touchdown dance.’
+On Instagram, Grieco again criticized the Miramar Police Department, as he had in media interviews Friday, writing: “His career and reputation have been put in jeopardy as a result of an overzealous (Miramar Police Department) that was so excited about arrested a pro football player that they tweeted out their celebration and even tagged his employer in their ‘virtual touchdown dance.’
 When this case gets dropped I wonder if the Miramar cops will be tweeting out their apology to.
 In my 20-year criminal justice career I have rarely seen an injustice like this.
 (Dunbar) has never been in trouble before and to think he’s now sitting in jail risking his health during a pandemic due to recanted false allegations makes me sick.
 This is when the prosecutors can correct the wrongs committed by the police’s rush to judgment.”

 Saturday’s events are the latest turn in what has been a stunning few days involving a player who was on of the Seahawks’ key offseason acquisitions.